Al F. Caniglia Field

 Stadium in Omaha, Nebraska, U.S.

 Al F. Caniglia Field is a stadium located on the campus of the University of Nebraska at Omaha in Omaha, Nebraska.
 Beginning on October 26, 2013, it became home of the Omaha Mavericks men's and women's soccer teams.
-It was the former home of the Omaha Maverick football team from 1949-2011.
+It was the former home of the Omaha Maverick football team from 1949 to 2011.

 Caniglia Field seats 3,097 fans and features 1,390 chairback seats and VIP boxes.
 The field features a 21-foot by 42-foot LED video board and scoreboard.
 The Omaha soccer pitch, installed by Hellas Construction, is the only NCAA Division I field to receive the prestigious FIFA Recommended 2-Star certification.
 The state-of-the-art soccer-specific turf features a lower grain that allows the ball to move faster and an infill of ground coconut husks and cork to keep the on-field temperature lower.

 History

 The stadium was the former home of the NCAA Division II UNO Mavericks football and track teams.
 The UNO football team moved from Saratoga Field to Caniglia Field in 1949.
 The first game was played at Caniglia on October 1, 1949, against Northern Illinois.

 Caniglia Field received many updates while it hosted the football team.
 The stadium was converted from grass to turf, and lights were added to the field in the 1970s.
 The pressbox received upgrades in 2000.
 A new videoboard was built on the south end of the field, and was completed in time for the 2010 football season.
-The most attended football game at Caniglia Field occurred on August 28, 2004 when Omaha took on Kearney in front of a crowd of 13,000.

 When Omaha discontinued its football program in 2011, Caniglia Field was renovated to become the home of the Maverick men's and women's soccer programs.
 The main seating structure on the west side of the field remained in place, while the north stands were removed and the east stands were replaced by a grass berm.
-The track was also removed to widen the pitch, and the former artificial turf was replaced by a new sate-of-the-art turf.
+The track was also removed to widen the pitch, and the former artificial turf was replaced.
 Caniglia Field reopened on October 26, 2013 when the Omaha men's soccer team faced Oral Roberts.

 The stadium is named in honor of former football head coach, Al Caniglia.
-Caniglia was the Maverick head coach from 1960-1973.
-He was the fourth winningest coach in Omaha history with a record of 74-55-5.
+Caniglia was the Maverick head coach from 1960 to 1973.
+He was the fourth winningest coach in Omaha history with a record of 74–55–5.